newbit1/rootAVD/README.md

 					- only works with an already Magisk patched ramdisk.img
 					- without [DIR/ramdisk.img] [OPTIONS] [PATCHFSTAB]
 					- needed since Android 12 (S) rev.1
+					- not needed anymore since Android 12 (S) API 31 and Magisk Alpha
 					- Grant Shell Su Permissions will pop up a few times
 					- the AVD will reboot automatically